Windsor lines of the London and South Western Railway: North and South Western Junction Railway

 Since 1846 promoters had shown an interest in a railway that would connect the London and North Western Railway and the LSWR.
 Goods transfer would be hugely simplified by such a line.
-Proposals were repeatedly rebuffed until on 24 July 1851 the North and South Western Junction Railway was authorised, connecting Willesden (LNWR) and Brentford.
+Proposals were repeatedly rebuffed until on 24 July 1851 the North and South Western Junction Railway (N&SWJR) was authorised, connecting Willesden (LNWR) and Brentford.
 It appeared at first to be supported both by the LNWR and the LSWR.
 Those railways had second thoughts during the construction period and made serious difficulties about actually operating it as they had promised.
 Eventually it opened for goods traffic on 15 February 1853, and passenger services began on 1 August 1853.
 There were four North London Railway trains daily from Hampstead Road station to a temporary platform at Kew, until a N&SWJR station was built there soon after.

 The trains made connections for Fenchurch Street, in the City of London.
 The North London Railway arranged the necessary onward journey.
 The N&SWJR wanted to get access to Windsor, and the LSWR reluctantly arranged some through trains from 1 June 1854.
 Access to the City was the LSWR's weakness, but the roundabout journey was impractical for residential travel, and the service was cut back to Kew once again from November 1854, after six months only.

 In 1857 and 1858, the N&SWJR attempted to get a railway direct to Richmond authorised, and the Great Western Railway tried for a line from its Brentford branch.
 Both of these were unsuccessful, but the LSWR could see that sooner or later Parliament would grant such a line, and they decided to facilitate an N&SWJR service to Richmond by reversing at Kew and running to Barnes, and again reversing there and running to Richmond.
 This started on 20 May 1858, and the LSWR got the facility of running the same service as far as Hampstead Road.
 Some LSWR through coaches ran to Fenchurch Street.
 Nine passenger trains ran on the N&SWJR on weekdays.
 Nevertheless it was goods traffic that was the NS&WJR's success story, as the volume of exchange traffic from the LNWR was considerable.